AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 #  SpriteKit Inertial Camera

-This is a custom SpriteKit camera that you can use to navigate around the scene using multi-touch gestures.
-It supports pan, pinch, and rotate, as well as inertia on each transforms.
-Inertial Camera naturally shows SpriteKit as it is, i.e. an infinite canvas.
+A custom SpriteKit camera designed for smooth navigation around your scene using multi-touch gestures.
+It supports panning, pinching, and rotating, with inertia applied to each transformation.
+SpriteKit's scene becomes an infinite canvas.

+The camera includes many settings and features that you can customize.

 ## Video

 https://github.com/user-attachments/assets/7d9ecf50-3d83-4db7-8daf-7e3d60b40206

+## Run the Demo App

+The project comes with an app that you can compile and run on your device:
+- Download or clone this project.
+- Open with Xcode.
+- Change the project's signing to your own.
+- Choose a target, whether the simulator or a physical device, and run (Command + R).

+Alternatively, the demo scene is setup with Xcode live preview, which works without signing and running:
+- Select the demo scene file.
+- Open Xcode canvas (Option + Command + Enter).

-## Setup
+## Setup the Camera

 Add the `InertialCamera` file or class to your project, then create an instance of the camera and set it as the scene camera, for example inside `didMove`.
 Note that the camera requires a view on which to setup the gesture recognizers.
 That view can be the SKView that renders the scene, or a parent UIView.